QIWI-API/payments-docs/payments_en.html.md

-customer.account| Customer ID in RSP system (if specified)|String customer.ip| IP address |String customer.country| Country from address string |String flags| Additional API commands| Array of Strings.
+customer.account| Customer ID in RSP system (if specified)|String customer.ip| IP address |String customer.country| Country from address string |String customFields | Fields with additional information | Object customFields.cf1 | Extra field with some information to operation data | String customFields.cf2 | Extra field with some information to operation data | String customFields.cf3 | Extra field with some information to operation data | String customFields.cf4 | Extra field with some information to operation data | String customFields.cf5 | Extra field with some information to operation data | String flags| Additional API commands| Array of Strings.
 Possible values - `SALE` , `REVERSAL` version | Callback version | String